Ziv2/DiagnoseEmbeddings/4. Search Methodes/9. Outlier and Anomaly Detection/Locality-Sensitive Hashing (LSH).md

 This technique is valuable for debugging embedding models, improving their robustness, and ensuring better semantic preservation.
 This methode leverage LSH's capability to efficiently approximate nearest neighbor search in high-dimensional spaces.

-Here's how this process typically works:
+Here's how the simplest process works:

-### 1. **Understanding the Weakness of Text Embeddings**
+### 1. **Does the textual Embeddings maintain semantic relationships?**
 Text embeddings, like those from transformers or word2vec, map text into high-dimensional vectors.
-Weaknesses arise when embeddings fail to maintain semantic relationships, resulting in similar or related text being mapped far apart in the embedding space.
+One optional weaknesses arise when embeddings fail to maintain semantic relationships, resulting in similar or related text being mapped far apart in the embedding space.

 ### 2. **Using LSH for Weakness Detection**